10sp/devare.dev/README.md

 - 🔖 Bookmark and read it later.
 - 🌙 Dark mode for when it gets late.
 - ✨ AI-powered recommendations exclusively tailored to your preferences.
+- 🔍 RSS Feed Finder - Automatically detects RSS feeds on websites and prompts you to add them to your feed.

 Even more features are going to come in the future!